Universal Probability Distribution for the Wave Function of a Quantum System Entangled with Its Environment: Proofs

-\textit{Acknowledgments.} We are grateful to Benoit Collins for helpful discussions.
+\textit{Acknowledgments.} We are grateful to Beno\^\i t Collins and an anonymous referee for helpful remarks.
 S.~Goldstein was supported in part by the National Science Foundation [grant DMS-0504504].
 J.~L.~Lebowitz and C.~Mastrodonato were supported in part by the National Science Foundation [grant DMR 08-02120] and the Air Force Office of Scientific Research [grant AF-FA 49620-01-0154].
 N.~Zangh\`\i\ was supported in part by Istituto Nazionale di Fisica Nucleare.